Yugenero/Yugenero/README.md

 ---

-What I'm currently working on: A Transcript analyzer utilizing NLP for YouTube video transcript and comment sentiment analysis with @fmartinez.
+What I'm currently working on: An AI-powered, swipe based car-buyer matching application for car buyers!

 What I'm currently learning: Kubernetes, Docker, AI/ML Mathematics/Technologies